Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

-Partnering with a logistics service provider or freight forwarder who has experience in regional customs clearance can help you get through the shipping process with ease, and speed up your eCommerce growth in Southeast Asia.
+Partnering with an eCommerce shipping provider or freight forwarder who has experience in regional customs clearance can help you get through the shipping process with ease, and speed up your eCommerce growth in Southeast Asia.

 One of the major parts of clearing customs is paying for your shipment’s taxes and duties when importing into a foreign country so that the goods can leave the airport.
 Just as a visitor has to pay entrance fees into a museum, a country charges fees for goods that enter their country.

 De minimis is the price threshold below which fewer or no taxes are charged on shipments.
 This threshold is dependent on the total value of your shipped goods, including shipping fees.

 In Latin, de minimis is a part of a longer phrase which translates into ‘the law does not concern itself with trifles’1, meaning that the law does not look at things that are too minor to be meaningful.
 When it comes to cross-border shipping, it means that the government will not impose import duties on goods below a certain value, because the duties collected from such small shipments are not worth the administrative effort put into imposing them.

 Now that we know the basics of customs clearance, let’s go into detail to find out what exactly de minimis rates mean in cross-border shipping.

 Since de minimis is the price threshold below which fewer or no taxes are charged on shipments, the higher the threshold, the better it is for you and your eCommerce business.